-When to Go to Urgent Care for Dehydration
+When to Go to the ER for Dehydration

-Because of this constant water loss, humans need to drink a significant amount of water to stay healthy.
-If the amount of water leaving the body is greater than the amount being imbibed, a person will experience dehydration.
+Water makes up 60 percent of the adult human body, making it an extremely important player in your body’s daily functions.
+Because humans routinely lose water when breathing, sweating, and urinating, humans need to drink a significant amount of water to stay healthy.
+For example, adult males need approximately three liters of water each day whereas adult females need 2.2 liters.
+If the amount of water leaving the body exceeds the amount consumed, a person will experience dehydration.

 - Increased thirst